Truist: Insurance services

 BB&T has been in the insurance business since 1922.
 In the late '80s and early '90s the division was losing money.
 In 1990 Henry William and Wade Reece, a BB&T branch manager, met to discuss how to make the business profitable again.
 In 1995 the insurance services division made 6 acquisitions of insurance companies based across North Carolina.
 In July 1999 the insurance services division had acquired 24 insurance companies in North Carolina, 15 in Virginia, 3 in South Carolina, and 1 in Georgia.
 By 2010 BB&T's insurance division had grown to be the sixth largest broker in the US and the seventh largest in the world with $1 billion in annual revenue.
 The division has completed 60 mergers since 1999.
 In 2002 CRC was acquired, whose businesses include specialty and high risk clients.
 TAPCO and Southern Cross were also acquired and merged into CRC.
 In February 2008, the division acquired Burkey Risk Services.
 In April 2008 UnionBanc Insurance Services was acquired.
 In November 2009, the division acquired Oswald Trippe.

 In September 2011 Liberty Benefit Insurance Services, an agency operating in California, was acquired.
 In February 2012, the division acquired the life insurance, property, and casualty insurance divisions of Crump Group.
 In March 2014, the Insurance Services division acquired Woodbury & Co., an insurance broker operating in the Carolinas.
 In April 2014 Caledonian Insurance Group was, a company which specialized in insurance brokerage services for the aviation industry.
 In April 2015, BB&T subsidiary CRC Insurance Services acquired the assets of Napco LLC, a broker of catastrophic commercial insurance.
 In the June 2015 acquisition of Bank of Kentucky part of the deal was also American Coastal Insurance which increased BB&T's ownership in AMRisc.
 In April 2018 the insurance service division announced it was purchasing Regions Insurance Group which was owned by Regions Financial Corporation and the purchase was completed in July 2018.
 The business was based in Memphis, Tennessee and had offices in 10 states.
 This acquisition significantly added the insurance division's retail and whole lines of business.
 The acquisition provided BB&T Insurance Services with 60,000 new clients in multiple states.

 In June 2020 BB&T Insurance Holdings rebranded as Truist Insurance Holdings and moved its headquarters to Charlotte, North Carolina inside the Truist Center, Truist's corporate headquarters.
 Insurance services has been an important area of growth for Truist.
 In 2020 it accounted for 10% of Truist's revenue.
 Kelly King CEO of Truist stated the company's goal is to have the insurance division eventually make up 14% to 15% of Truist's revenue.

+In February 2024, Truist Financial agreed to divest the insurance business to an investor group led by Clayton, Dubilier & Rice and Stone Point Capital.